Québec City at its Best

 Grand Cru Brassicole

 This event, part of the Québec Exquis! food festival, showcases Québec’s finest craft beers, pairing them with delicious themed appies.
 Foodies will love the three‑hour tasting session, which gives you plenty of time to discover new brews.
-The Grand Cru Brassicole is a unique experience for craft beer lovers, to be held on April 6, at the Fairmont Le Château Frontenac.
+The Grand Cru Brassicole is a unique experience for craft beer lovers, to be held in April, at the Fairmont Le Château Frontenac.

 Born out of the “Je bois local” (Drink Local) movement, this event was created especially for IPA lovers and has become THE spring event for anyone who enjoys a good hoppy brew.
 Go for all the tasty local beer on tap (nearly thirty!), the comfort food, the live music, and the fantastic location: the original hall of Saint‑Fidèle Church in Limoilou.
-Good times guaranteed at 100% IPA on May 10 and11!
+Early May

 Craft Beer Festivals in Summer